History of the 13th Massachusetts Volunteers

 Va.

-July 16th - Three years ago this
+Three years ago this

 day they were mustered into

-the service at Ft.
+the service at Fort Independence

 in Boston.
-They continue their sail
+They continue to sail

 to the mouth of the Potomac River.
 Their

-ship anchors at 8
+ship anchors at 8 p.m.
+They

 stay over night at the ‘Soldier’s Rest’ on Pennsylvania